Zoning Planning & Land Use Law in California

 If something on your property is in violation of a Cupertino, California zoning law, the landowner has many avenues.

 Initially, and perhaps most evidently, you can correct the violation.
 If the violation is comparatively minor, and correcting it would not cost you much or be a considerable burden, this might be the best way to go.

 Of course, just fixing a zoning violation isn't always modest or easy, and may interfere with your planned use of your property.
 For instance, you might have just undertaken a considerable remodeling of your home, and later found out that some small part of it technically doesn't conform to Cupertino, California's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is extremely minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 You are also protected if your land is currently in complete compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Typically, these new regulations cannot be utilized to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Cupertino, California Attorney Help?
+What Can A Cupertino, California Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning disagreement will be markedly improved if you hire an accomplished Cupertino, California real estate attorney to help.